 Last year at AACR, in partnership with St. Jude Children’s Research Hospital and Microsoft, St. Jude Cloud was launched, the largest public repository of pediatric genomic cancer data.
 Offering a suite of unique analysis tools and visualizations, researchers can efficiently mine, analyze, and visualize next-generation sequencing data for pediatric cancer and other life threatening diseases to accelerate scientific discoveries.

 This year, St. Jude Children’s Research Hospital is celebrating the one year anniversary of the St. Jude Cloud and since its inception, 10,000 WGS data have been analyzed in continuation of the search to find a cure for pediatric cancer and other life-threatening diseases.
 If you want to know more about the St. Jude Cloud, visit their booth #4136.
-We are excited to celebrate the one year anniversary with St. Jude Children’s Research Hospital and St. Jude Cloud team – how cool is it that we’re back at AACR together?!
+We are excited to celebrate the one year anniversary with St. Jude Children’s Research Hospital and St. Jude Cloud team!

 Make sure to stop by either DNAnexus booth or the St. Jude Cloud booth, to celebrate with us at AACR!
 Check out our conference activities below.
 Can’t make it to any of our events?
 Request a meeting.